 QuickBird Satellite Sensor (0.65m) - Decommissioned

 DigitalGlobe's QuickBird satellite sensor was successfully launched October 18, 2001 at Vandenberg Air Force Base, California, USA.

 QuickBird Satellite Sensor (0.651m)

 (Image Copyright © MAXAR)

 Using a state-of-the-art BGIS 2000 sensor (PDF), QuickBird satellite collects image data to 0.65m pixel resolution degree of detail.
 This satellite is an excellent source of environmental data useful for analyses of changes in land usage, agricultural and forest climates.
-QuickBird's imaging capabilities can be applied to a host of industries, including& Production (E&P), Engineering and Construction and environmental studies.
+QuickBird's imaging capabilities can be applied to a host of industries, including Oil and Gas Exploration & Production (E&P), Engineering and Construction and environmental studies.

 Cabo San Lucas